ipfs/ipfs-docs/docs/install/command-line.md

     notepad $PROFILE
     ```

-1. Add the location of your Go-IPFS daemon and add it to PowerShell's `PATH` by truncating it to the end of your PowerShell profile:
+1. Add the location of your Kubo daemon and add it to PowerShell's `PATH` by truncating it to the end of your PowerShell profile:

    ```powershell
    Add-Content $PROFILE "`n[System.Environment]::SetEnvironmentVariable('PATH',`$Env:PATH+';;$GO_IPFS_LOCATION')"